7 Best Keto Potato Substitute Options (#1 Is Amazing!)

 rutabaga

 A great low carb alternative for potatoes is rutabaga.
-Rutabaga is a hybrid between a cabbage and a turnip and has a flavor that reminds one of a mild turnip when raw and is buttery, savory and slightly bitter when cooked, almost like a Yukon gold potato.
+Rutabaga is a hybrid between a cabbage and a turnip and has a flavor that reminds one of a mild turnip when raw and is buttery, savory, and slightly bitter when cooked, almost like a Yukon gold potato.

 Rutabaga works well as a keto replacement for potatoes, not only because of the flavor but also because it has fewer carbs.
-100 grams of raw rutabaga contains only 8.6 total carbs and 2.3 grams of fiber.
+100 grams of raw rutabaga contain only 8.6 total carbs and 2.3 grams of fiber.
 This means that 100 grams of rutabaga have 6.32 grams of net carbs.

 Use rutabaga as a good keto substitute for potatoes to make rutabaga mash, rutabaga fries, garlic roasted rutabaga, soups, rutabaga hash, stew, gratin, and more!